omarkj/erollbar/doc/writing_a_handler.md

 ## Creating a Trace

-A trace is a type of a message Rollbar.com understand.
-It has an exception and a trace.
+A trace is a type of a message Rollbar.com understands.
+It has an exceptions and frames.
 Since we are writing Erlang this will have to contain more than just exception, like exits etc.

 The first thing to do is to create a new Trace message with the exception class (in our case